 There are both pros and cons to the two, so our experts sum up the audio quality by saying the Flip 4 is the better option for those who want balanced audio and the Charge 3 is the more desirable choice for lovers of bass and deep thumps.
 However, for overall better sound, we still like the Flip 4.

 When both speakers are taken out into the open, they are both very powerful with the Charge 3 having a tad wider reach.
 However, in most regular venues, they are both neck and neck in terms of audio channeling.

 (You can also see how the Bose Soundlink Mini and Soundtouch 10 fares here.)

 They both have the same waterproof rating of IPx7, which basically equates to no fear of rain, spills, and even accidental submersion!
-However, just to be on the safe side, our experts advise you not to put your speaker waterproof ability to the test.
+However, just to be on the safe side, our experts advise you not to put your speakers waterproof ability to the test.

-You can feel comfortable resuming with your plans even in the rain and relax when you accidentally spill beverages on your speaker.
+You can feel comfortable resuming with your plans even in the rain and relax when you accidentally spill beverages on your speakers.
 Just take a damp cloth to it or even run it under water for the best cleaning results.